Agendas & Minutes

 Term of Office:

-3 years, terms are staggered.
+Typically 3 years, but up to the discretion of City Council; terms are staggered.
 Members may serve any number of consecutive terms.
 A member shall continue to serve until the member is reappointed or replaced.

 The Zoning Board of Appeals hears several different types of requests related to the Zoning Ordinance as listed below.
 The Board was formed May 24, 1965.
 Decisions made by the Zoning Board of Appeals may be appealed only through the courts.